TheV360/sb_file_toolkit/reference/thinkabout.md

 read a file or write a file.
 sub commands?

-and i guess when i try to automatically determine the filetype from the ext, i might need to have like `(FileType, Option<FileVersion>)` or some shit. if file version is none then it tries to figure out. prints out `use --sb-version 3/4 please` (and it does support `0` for internal sb3 file for whatever reason)
+and i guess when i try to automatically determine the filetype from the ext, i might need to have like `(FileType, Option<FileVersion>)` or some shit. if file version is none then it tries to figure out. prints out `use --sb-version 3/4 please` ~~(and it does support `0` for internal sb3 file for whatever reason)~~
+(internal doesn't matter as a distinct type. it should however be preserved round trip blah blah

 # How will metadata survive a round-trip?